RE3-Github-Organization/circle2web/content/services/_index.md

   short_markdown: We’ll help you map your progress to find out where you are and build
     a roadmap for your Security Operations future together with you.
 We can also assess and benchmark your current MSSP services and suggest improvements
+  content_markdown: "In the past years, most organizations has taken their steps\n\n\n1.
+    kjkjkjk\n2. hjhjh \n3. oiuhih\n\n- sdsd\n- sdsds\n- jhjhj\n\n\n\n\nInformation
-  content_markdown: Information Security is simpler than it seems.
-At Circle2 our
-    mission is to unravel the fears, uncertiditudes and doubts that arrise arround governance of your information assets.
+    Security is simpler than it seems.
+At Circle2 our mission is to unravel the fears, uncertiditudes and doubts that arrise arround governance of your information assets.
     We want everyone in your ogranization to be able to handle and care for your assets in the safest possible way, regardless of the nature of technical infrastructures.
     Information Security is simpler than it seems.
 At Circle2 our mission is to unravel the fears, uncertiditudes and doubts that arrise arround governance of your information assets.
 We want everyone in your ogranization to be able to handle and care for your assets in the safest possible way, regardless of the nature of technical infrastructures.
 Information Security is simpler than it seems.
 At Circle2 our mission is to unravel the fears, uncertiditudes and doubts that arrise arround governance of your information assets.
-    We want everyone in your ogranization to be able to handle and care for your assets in the safest possible way, regardless of the nature of technical infrastructures.
+We want everyone in your ogranization to be able to handle and care for your assets in the safest possible way, regardless of the nature of technical infrastructures."
   image: "/images/cmdr-shane-610506-unsplash.webp"
   icon:
   button: